-6 tips to help you find your doula
+Six tips to help you find your doula

 You’ve decided you want to hire a doula for your upcoming birth, but you’re not sure how to go about finding one, especially finding the right one for you.
 Use these guidelines to help you in your search:

 Word of mouth is powerful.
 The past experiences of your like-minded friends and acquaintances with their doulas are often the most accurate reflection of a doula’s services.
 Talk to people you trust who share similar philosophies and goals for labor and birth and find out what they liked or didn't like about their doula.

 It takes time and skill for a doula to build up trust and respect for herself, both among parents and among health professionals, but once she does, this reputation can be a useful guide for you.
 (Of course, newer doulas who are well on their way to earning respect can be a good fit too.)
 Ask your midwife, doctor, childbirth educator or other doulas for recommendations and they are likely to point you to the most reputable doulas in your area.

-- Make sure her only agenda is your birth.
 Sometimes, doulas have negative feelings toward a certain care provider, birth place or even the medical establishment in general.
 As a doula, she must not let her own personal feelings play any role in supporting your labor and birth experience.
 Her job is to support you and give you resources and information to help you make choices for yourself.
 You should never feel like you need to apologize to your doula for your choices or feel that you are not receiving her full support.
 When interviewing doulas, ask if there are places they will not attend births or if they have any opinions about your care provider.
 Their answers will help you weed out doulas who might let their bias get in the way of your birth experience.

 Some doulas have gone through formal training and a certification process and others have not.
 This does not necessarily reflect on how good she is at her job, but being certified through a recognized organization such as DONA International, CAPPA or ToLabor does mean that she has committed to uphold the organization’s code of ethics, stay within her scope of practice, and is accountable for her actions.
 Certification also gives you an avenue of recourse if anything happens that you feel should be reported.
 These organizations also have online directories of their certified doulas where you can find some names that will help start your search.